goauthentik/authentik/website/docs/sources.md

 title: Sources
 ---

-Sources allow you to connect passbook to an existing user directory.
+Sources allow you to connect authentik to an existing user directory.
 They can also be used for social logins, using external providers such as Facebook, Twitter, etc.

 ## Generic OAuth Source